The Origin and Discovery of Philodendrons: A Remarkable Journey

-Sometimes even a philodendron lover such as myself needs a distinct and formal introduction to these plants.
-They tend to get lost in the entire wooden aesthetic and the side effect of the humidity.
+The Origin and Discovery of Philodendrons reveals a fascinating history.
+Sometimes even a philodendron lover like myself needs a distinct and formal introduction to these plants.
+They tend to get lost in the entire wooden aesthetic and the side effects of the humidity.
 Let’s go there and explore some of the history, shall we?

 What do you think of if I say that in the year 1644 you found yourself as an explorer cut off in the jungles of South America?
-Cutting your way throughout the jungles, I find eye-catching moments.
-Trees numerous trees loomed above.
-Bugs surrounded the area, as it was busy attracting a plethora of vibrant colored goods.
-It is finally in the chaos that I find myself valuable philodendrons for the first time around the world.
+Cutting your way through the dense jungle, I find eye-catching moments.
+Trees loomed above, and bugs swarmed the area, creating a chaotic yet vibrant scene.
+It is within this chaos that I first encounter the valuable Origin and Discovery of Philodendrons, marking a moment that would change the world of botany forever.

 Scientists never thought it was plants that captured beauty in their everyday sight with wrinkly leaves and vines.
 Quite the opposite.
 I believed I stumbled upon a crib full of greens.
 It reverberates with climbing trees; their love for climbing trees is what gave rise to their name.
 Philodendron: Philo (love), dendron (tree).
 Funny, right?